mdn/content/files/en-us/web/javascript/reference/global_objects/float64array/index.md

 - {{jsxref("TypedArray.subarray", "Float64Array.prototype.subarray()")}}
   - : Returns a new `Float64Array` from the given start and end element index.
 - {{jsxref("TypedArray.values", "Float64Array.prototype.values()")}}
-  - : Returns a new `Array Iterator` object that contains the values for each index in the array.
+  - : Returns a new _array iterator_ object that contains the values for each index in the array.
 See also {{jsxref("Array.prototype.values()")}}.
 - {{jsxref("TypedArray.toLocaleString", "Float64Array.prototype.toLocaleString()")}}
   - : Returns a localized string representing the array and its elements.
 See also {{jsxref("Array.prototype.toLocaleString()")}}.
 - {{jsxref("TypedArray.toString", "Float64Array.prototype.toString()")}}
   - : Returns a string representing the array and its elements.
 See also {{jsxref("Array.prototype.toString()")}}.
 - {{jsxref("TypedArray.@@iterator", "Float64Array.prototype[@@iterator]()")}}
-  - : Returns a new `Array Iterator` object that contains the values for each index in the array.
+  - : Returns a new _array iterator_ object that contains the values for each index in the array.

 ## Examples